7 Ways to Help Insomnia Tonight

 blog post seven ways to help insomnia jennifer raye

-A restless sleep can be an incredibly stressful experience.
-Sometimes, no matter how much you want to doze off, your body and mind just don’t seem to cooperate.
+Restless sleep can be incredibly stressful.
+Sometimes, no matter how much you want to doze off, your body and mind don’t seem to cooperate.

-You probably know by now that sleep is an important part of overall health.
-The effects of losing sleep can show up in your mood, your ability to concentrate, and a lowered immune system.
+You probably know by now that sleep is an essential part of overall health.
+The effects of losing sleep can show up in your mood, your ability to concentrate, and your lowered immune system.
 This can be especially troublesome if the insomnia becomes frequent or chronic.

 From an eastern energetic understanding, sleep troubles can be due to a variety of factors.
-Holistic systems such as Chinese Medicine aim to identify the deeper imbalance causing the insomnia.
-These causes can range from underlying deficiencies, excess conditions, or even a disturbance of the spirit.
-To learn more about how Chinese Medicine can help with your sleep book a consult here.
+Holistic systems, such as Chinese Medicine, aim to identify the deeper imbalance underlying the insomnia.
+These causes can range from underlying deficiencies and excesses to disturbances of the spirit.

-The good news is that getting a handle on your sleep is completely within your control.
-Below you’ll find tips to help you get a good nights sleep.
+The good news is that getting a handle on your sleep is entirely within your control.
+Below you’ll find tips to help you get a good night’s sleep.
 You’ll also want to check out this video on herbs for sleep for more information.

 Tips for Insomnia: